u-boot/u-boot/doc/driver-model/design.rst

 The bus device wants to store this address and some other information such as the bus speed for each device.

-To achieve this, the bus device can use dev->parent_platdata in each of its three children.
-This can be auto-allocated if the bus driver (or bus uclass) has a non-zero value for per_child_platdata_auto.
+To achieve this, the bus device can use dev->parent_plat in each of its three children.
+This can be auto-allocated if the bus driver (or bus uclass) has a non-zero value for per_child_plat_auto.
 If not, then the bus device or uclass can allocate the space itself before the child device is probed.